Amazon::API - A generic base class for AWS Services

 my $rsp = $sqs->ListQueues();

-The Amazon::API::Botocore module augments Amazon::API by using
+The Amazon::API::Role::Botocore module augments Amazon::API by using

 Botocore metadata for determining how to call individual services and